oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Differences Between Criminal Law and Tort Law in Oklahoma?

-Tort law (Title 76) in Oklahoma covers civil actions in which one party has harmed the other, and the injured party seeks monetary recompense for the harm suffered.
+Tort law (Title 76) in Oklahoma generally covers civil actions in which one party has harmed the other, and the injured party seeks monetary recompense for the harm suffered.
 Criminal law (Title 22), on the other hand, is used to punish criminal actions and the persons who perpetrated the acts.
-Under criminal law, the case is brought against the offending party by the state to prove that the violates the laws of the state.
-Some examples of criminal cases include murder, robbery, rape, and assault.
+Under criminal law, the case is brought against the offending party by the state to prove that it violates the laws of the state.
+Some examples of criminal cases typically include murder, robbery, rape, and assault.

 What is the Purpose of Tort Law in Oklahoma?

-The tort law in Oklahoma is put in place to protect its citizens from suffering undeserved injuries due to the actions of another person, corporation, or government.
+The tort law in Oklahoma is generally put in place to protect its citizens from suffering undeserved injuries due to the actions of another person, corporation, or government.
 This law allows citizens of the state to have a form of security over lives and properties as it protects residents from unfair suffering.

 What is a Tort Claim in Oklahoma?

-Following Title 76 of Oklahoma State Legislature, a tort claim refers to legal action initiated to seek compensation for some injury suffered to self or property.
-The claim is the accusation that an entity is liable for the harm.
+Following Title 76 of the Oklahoma State Legislature, a tort claim refers to legal action initiated to seek compensation for some injury suffered to self or property.
+The claim is typically the accusation that an entity is liable for the harm.

 How Do You File a Tort Claim in Oklahoma?